makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## IntegerAnonymizer

+Anonymize integers by:
-This *Anonymizer* will fill configured column with a random integer between two values.
+- filling with a random integer between two bounds with 'min' and 'max' options
+- adding random noise to initial value with 'delta' or 'percent' options

 ::: code-group
 ```php [Attribute]